divio/divio-cloud-docs/reference/work-media-storage.rst

 .. _work-media-storage:

-How to work with your project's media storage in Python applications
+Working with your project's media storage in Python applications
 ====================================================================

 ..  note::